LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 Lets focus on how the ```process_message()``` function handles symbology request message from the user.
 The chat bot demo needs to support various use cases such as the following:
 1. User request for the help message via ```/help``` command.
 2. User post a valid conversion request message.
-2. User post a valid message but wrong instument code type.
+2. User post a valid message but wrong instrument code type.
 3. User post invalid message to a chat room.

 The below diagram show the symbology conversion workflow.
 The blue box is a bot response to a chat room.